ckrk/bidding_learning/README.md

 - Tie breaking may be relevant.
 Currently the in case of tie the player with lower number gets everything.
 Proper tie breaking is involved to program.

 ## Requirements
+- python 3.7
+- pytorch=1.6.0

-- torch
+- gym=0.18.0
-- gym
+- numpy=1.19.1
-- numpy-groupies (relatively non-standard package that allows to do things similar to pandas groupby in numpy)
+- numpy-groupies=0.9.13 (relatively non-standard package that allows to do things similar to pandas groupby in numpy)
-- matplotlib
+- seaborn=0.11.1 (plotting library based on matplotlib)

 ## How to run?

 - Clone to local repository
-- run ./src/main.py in standard settings (or with appropriate parameters)
+- run ./bin/main.py in standard settings (or with appropriate parameters)

 - it is recommended to use a package manager for library installation (PIP/Conda)
 - Windows users might consider using Anaconda Navigator for package managment